 35. Buachaille Etive Mor, Scottish Highlands

-Also known simply as “The Buachaille,” this is perhaps the most recognisable mountain in Scotland.
+Also known simply as “The Buachaille,” this is perhaps the most recognizable mountain in Scotland.
 It is located at the head of Glen Etive in the Highlands and is encircled by the River Etive.
-Some of the most stunning and iconic views of the mountain are from Glen Coe
+Some of the most stunning and iconic views of the mountain are from Glen Coe.

 36. Llyn Dinas, Snowdonia, Wales

 This lake near Gwynedd in north Wales lies in a valley north of Beddgelert.
-Though the lake itself is quite shallow (with a maximum depth of only 10 metres) its cover a massive area of over 60 acres.
+Though the lake itself is quite shallow (with a maximum depth of only 10 meters) it covers a massive area of over 60 acres.
 The mountain lake offers some excellent walks with panoramic views.
+These are some of the most beautiful places in the UK, you shouldn’t miss.

 37. High Force, Durham